The covid-19 symptoms to watch out for

 Pneumonia occurs when “air sacs in the lungs fill with fluid, limiting their ability to take in oxygen and causing shortness of breath, cough and other symptoms,” Galiatsatos writes.

-Shortness of breath in a covid-19 infection can be mild or severe enough to require treatment with supplemental oxygen or a ventilator.
+Shortness of breath caused by covid-19 can be mild or severe enough to require treatment with supplemental oxygen or a ventilator.

+Catch up on the biggest developments in the pandemic at the end of the day with our free coronavirus newsletter

 Fatigue or muscle aches